learn-academy-2022-bravo/week-4-assessment-GeeeShep/interview-questions.md

   Your answer: a float gives a decimal value whereas an integer gives a single digit

   Researched answer: In a real world application, you are more likely to use the float data type in your database as opposed to integers because you can get more accurate values.
-A decimal gives a more accurate value, even though it is likely to take up more space in your database wheres the integer gives a rounded value.
+A float decimal gives a more accurate value, even though it is likely to take up more space in your database wheres the integer gives a rounded value.